invoiceninja/invoiceninja.github.io/source/docs/self-host-troubleshooting.md

 ### Hosted Invoice Ninja PDF generation

-To enable the Invoice Ninja hosted PDF generator you will need to add a variable to the .env file as follows
+The default PDF generated as of version 5.5.12 is our hosted platform PDF conversion system.
+The hosted ninja PDF generator is an offsite PDF generator hosted by Invoice Ninja, which operate similar to PhantomJS.
+It is important to note that we do not store any information with this service, we simply convert the HTML your system sends into a PDF file which is return on the fly.

 ```
 PDF_GENERATOR=hosted_ninja
 ```

-The hosted ninja PDF generator is an offsite PDF generator hosted by Invoice Ninja, which operate similar to PhantomJS.

 <x-warning>
 Don't forget to refresh your cache (not needed for shared hosting!) with php artisan optimize.